-Ketamine, developed in 1963 to replace PCP, is used as an anesthesia for humans and animals.
+Ketamine, developed in 1963 to replace PCP.
+It is used as an anesthesia for humans and animals.
 Ketamine sold on the street is often derived from the animal version of the drug, rather than the human version.
-The drug is sold in liquid form, but this is usually evaporated into a powder for illicit use, and is snorted or swallowed.
+Dealers sell the drug in liquid form.
+However, it is usually evaporated into a powder for illicit use and is snorted or swallowed.
 Some users do inject the drug, however.
-This drug is odorless and tasteless, making it easy to slip into drinks without being detected.
+This substance is odorless and tasteless, making it easy to slip into drinks without being detected.
 It causes dream-like states and hallucinations, while some users report complete sensory detachment, almost like a near-death experience.
 In lower doses, users have attention impairment, memory loss or inability to learn.

-Phencyclidine, or PCP, was developed in the 1950s for use as a surgical anesthetic, but its use was discontinued when doctors discovered that patients became delusional, irrational and agitated while recovering from its effects.
-It is a white, crystalline powder that dissolves easily in water or alcohol, and the drug has a bitter, chemical taste.
-The drug is sold illegally in tablet, capsule and colored powders.
-Users snort, smoke, inject or swallow the drug, and it is often sprinkled on leafy substances, such as mint, parsley, tobacco or marijuana.
-Many times, the drug is taken unknowingly as it can be hidden in tobacco or marijuana products.
-Low to moderate doses cause effects similar to alcohol use, but users may experience shallow breathing, numbness of the extremities, poor muscle contraction and profuse sweating.
-At high doses, the drug can cause hallucinations and seizures, as well as nausea, vomiting, blurred vision, eye flickers, drooling and dizziness.
-Although death after ingestion is possible, those using the drug more often die from accidental injury, suicide or when it is used in combination with alcohol or other depressants.
-Users often become violent or suicidal, and can become a danger to themselves or others.
+Many times, individuals take the PC unknowingly because a person hides it in tobacco or marijuana products.
+Low to moderate doses cause effects similar to alcohol use.
+However, users may experience shallow breathing, numbness of the extremities, weak muscle contraction and profuse sweating.
+At high doses, the drug can cause hallucinations and seizures, as well as nausea, vomiting, blurred vision, eye flickers, drooling, and dizziness.
+Although death after ingestion is possible, those using the drug more often die from accidental injury, suicide or from using it in combination with alcohol or other depressants.
+Users often become violent or suicidal and can become a danger to themselves or others.
 PCP is often called angel dust, happy sticks, magic dust, Peter Pan or lethal weapon.

 Studies are currently being conducted on a link between salvia use and mental illness, as the drug has triggered panic attacks, schizophrenia relapses and an increase in borderline personality traits.
 However, there is little research into whether the drug leads to addiction, or if the hallucinogenic properties of the drug are severe enough to warrant its illegal status in some states.
-There have been limited studies into the long-term effects of the drug, although initial studies indicate that since the drug affects dopamine levels, it has potential for being addictive.
+There have been limited studies on the long-term effects of the drug.
+Initial studies indicate that the drug affects dopamine levels and has the potential for being addictive.

-Specialized Treatment May be Required For Addiction
+Individuals May Require Specialized Treatment For Addiction